Israeli travel document in lieu of national passport

 The Israeli travel document in lieu of national passport (תעודת מעבר במקום דרכון לאומי Teudat ma'avar bimkom darkon leumi), commonly called Israeli laissez-passer (e.g. at Cabinet of Israel's official website), is a travel document (provisional passport) issued to the citizens of the State of Israel who do not qualify for an ordinary Israeli passport e.g. if they do not reside in Israel or have lost their regular passport several times.

 It should not be confused with Israeli travel documents issued to non-citizens such as stateless residents of East Jerusalem and non-Israeli residents of the Golan Heights, as well as foreigners who need to leave Israel and are unable to obtain a passport from their country of nationality.
 The nationality is explicitly written on the page with a holder's photo.

-As of 18 August 2025, it is accepted as a legitimate travel document by all EU and Schengen countries (except Malta), as well as Russia, Japan, and other states.
+As of 27 August 2026, it is accepted as a legitimate travel document by all EU and Schengen countries, as well as Russia, Japan, Bosnia and Herzegovina, Montenegro, Serbia, Hong Kong, and Mexico.